ETIMC/Report/typst/sections/Sprint 1.typ

 === Technical Requirements
 All technical requirements can be found in @table:technicalRequirements.

-Requirement 1 (MCU) was defined to ensure the product would be powerful while also being cheap, as requirement 12 (Cheap) in @table:usabilityRequirements also states was important.
-By choosing a MCU instead of a complete computer the devices would be simplified while still maintaining a high degree of flexibility, ease of use and affordable pricing.
-Furthermore, the MCU should afford wireless compatibility as stated in requirement 4 (Wireless connection).
-Wireless connectivity was decided upon to provide some of the flexibility required by requirement 2 in @table:usabilityRequirements.
-More precisely, WiFi was chosen as the standard of choice to enable lower latency than other products such as Bluetooth #cite(<sharrow_speed_2025>).
+Requirement 1 (MCU) was specified to balance processing power with cost-effectiveness, aligning with requirement 12 (Cheap) in @table:usabilityRequirements.
+Selecting a microcontroller over a full-fledged computer simplifies the device architecture while preserving flexibility, user-friendliness, and affordability.
+The chosen MCU platform also needed built-in support for wireless communication, per requirement 4 (Wireless Connection).

+Wireless connectivity was adopted to satisfy the mobility and ease-of-setup goals of Requirement 2 in @table:usabilityRequirements.
+Among available options, WiFi was selected for its lower end-to-end latency compared to alternatives like Bluetooth #cite(<sharrow_speed_2025>), ensuring that the system could transmit MIDI data rapidly enough to meet the low-latency requirement 9.

-Directly linked to requirement 1, requirement 2 (Dedicated MIDI Host) was defined to prevent the limited processing power of the microcontrollers from introducing latency that would conflict with requirement 9 (Low Latency) in @table:usabilityRequirements.
+Directly linked to requirement 1, requirement 2 (Dedicated MIDI Host) was defined to prevent the limited processing power of the MCU's from introducing latency that would conflict with requirement 9 (Low Latency) in @table:usabilityRequirements.
 To address this, a dedicated MIDI host was specified to handle part of the controllers’ functionality externally.
-Requirement 3 (Ableton Live) was introduced to further offload sound generation from the microcontrollers to a computer, enabling greater flexibility in sound selection and ensuring higher audio quality.
+Requirement 3 (Ableton Live) was introduced to further offload sound generation from the MCU's to a computer, enabling greater flexibility in sound selection and ensuring higher audio quality.
 Ableton Live was chosen due to its robust MIDI handling, real-time performance capabilities, and wide adoption in both amateur and professional music production.
 Although this choice imposes a dependency on a separate computer, limiting the flexibility mentioned in requirement 2 in @table:usabilityRequirements, it was decided that the advantages in terms of sound choice and audio quality outweighed this limitation.
-The host acts as the central connector in the system, interfacing between the controllers (Requirement 4: Wireless Connection) and Ableton Live, ensuring smooth communication and coordination across all components. (@fig:DeviceRelationsshipsSprint1)
+The host acts as the central connector in the system, interfacing between the controllers and Ableton Live, ensuring smooth communication and coordination across all components. (@fig:DeviceRelationsshipsSprint1)

 #figure(
   image("../images/DeviceRelationshipsSprint1.png", width: 75%),